superagent-ai/superagent/README.md

 ## 🫶 Contributions

 Superagent is an open-source project, and contributions are welcome.
-If you would like to contribute, you can create new features, fix bugs, or improve the infrastructure.
+If you want to contribute, you can create new features, fix bugs, or improve the infrastructure.
 Please refer to the [CONTRIBUTING.md](https://github.com/homanp/Superagent/blob/main/.github/CONTRIBUTING.md) file in the repository for more information on how to contribute.

 ## ⭐ Acknowledgements

-We want to give a big shout out to following open source projects, without which Superagent wouldn't be possible.
+We want to give a big shout-out to the following open-source projects, without which Superagent wouldn't be possible.

 - [FastAPI](https://github.com/tiangolo/fastapi)
 - [Prefect](https://github.com/PrefectHQ/prefect)